 3.2 In supplying the Goods, the Supplier shall co-operate with Progress in all matters relating to the supply of Goods and comply with all Progress’s instructions.

 3.3 The Supplier shall supply the Goods in accordance with the Specification.
 The Supplier warrants, represents, undertakes and guarantees that the Goods supplied under the Agreement shall:

-3.3.1 be free from defects (manifest or latent), in materials and workmanship and remain so for 12 months after Delivery;
+3.3.1 be free from defects (manifest or latent), in design, materials and workmanship and remain so for 12 months after Delivery;

 3.3.2 be of satisfactory quality (within the meaning of the Sale of Goods Act 1979) and comply with any applicable statutory and regulatory requirements relating to the manufacture, labelling, packaging, storage, handling and delivery of the Goods;

 3.3.3 conform with the specifications (including the Specification), drawings, descriptions given in quotations, estimates, brochures, sales, marketing and technical literature or material (in whatever format made available by the Supplier) supplied by, or on behalf of, the Supplier;

 3.3.4 be free from design defects; and